 So what’s all this mean?
 It means that if you have a buffet and a full wait staff, expect to pay a bit more.
 If you have a drive-through window, not much will change, if anything.
-And if you deliver food, you may want to invest in company cars to save yourself the burden of excessive liability coverage.
+And if you deliver food, you may want to invest in company cars to save yourself the burden of excess liability coverage.

 Not a whole lot changes from state to state when it comes to insurance coverage.
 In fact, state-specific insurance will differ primarily based on the: